 Ward 4 is a largely residential area located in the northernmost portion of the city, straddling the northwest and northeast quadrants.
 Georgia Avenue bisects the ward, and serves as its major commercial spine, extending from the Petworth neighborhood into downtown Silver Spring, Maryland to the north.
-Smaller, local commercial areas include 4th Street, NW in Takoma, Kennedy Street, NW in Brightwood and portions of 14th Street within the Ward.
-Petworth is the southernmost neighborhood in Ward 4, notable for its rich architectural variety of townhouses, broad boulevards and circles (Grant Circle, pictured at right).
+Smaller, local commercial areas include 4th Street, NW in Takoma, Kennedy Street, NW in Brightwood and portions of 14th Street throughout the Ward.
+Petworth is the southernmost neighborhood in Ward 4, notable for its rich architectural variety of townhouses, broad boulevards and circles.

-Brightwood, one of the largest neighborhoods in the city, sits in the middle of the ward, and is made up of a variety of townhouses, small apartment buildings and comfortable single-family homes.
+Brightwood, one of the largest neighborhoods in the city, sits in the center of the ward, and is made up of a variety of housing types, including townhouses, small apartment buildings, comfortable single-family homes, as well as the amazing Walter Reed Campus.
 Grand and gracious buildings line 16th Street, NW, including churches, schools, ambassadorial residences and private homes.

 Ward 4 also includes the neighborhoods of Barnaby Woods and Hawthorne and portions of the Chevy Chase neighborhood west of Rock Creek Park.
 This area is dominated by single-family detached homes.